oracle/weblogic-deploy-tooling/site/model_help.md

         JdbcSystemResource:
             # JdbcSystemResource attributes and folders
         SubDeployment:
+            deployment1:
                 # SubDeployment attributes and folders
+            deployment2:
+                # SubDeployment attributes and folders
 ```
+The `(multiple)` notation on the `SubDeployment` folder indicates that it should have one or more named sub-folders containing its attributes and sub-folders.

 ### Path Patterns
 There are a number of ways to specify model location in the path argument.
 Here are some examples: